 - Historical Account, Keyword and Ad Text Performance

-Google keeps its cards close to its chest about the weightings of its algorithms, but we do know that click-through rate is the most important factor.
-At the end of the day the more people that click on ads on a Search Result, the more money that Google makes and therefore you are incentivised for having a good click-through rate.
+Google keeps its cards close to its chest about the weightings of its algorithms.
+We do know that click-through rate is the most important factor.
+At the end of the day the more people that click on ads on a Search Result, the more money that Google makes.
+Therefore you are incentivised for having a good click-through rate.
 Simple.

 3. Account Structure